-The Powhatan Point Historical Museum, will also recognize the overall community businesses/leaders/resident family legacies through exhibits, photos, documents, books and interview references of past residents/graduates that will provide attractive historical identities.
-The museums are unique to the region and will be well identified by state and county tourist attractions, reinforcing Powhatan Point's destination theme.
+The Powhatan Point Historical Museum, will also recognize Powhatan School legacy offering exhibits and interview references of past residents/graduates that will provide attractive historical identities that will be reapplied throughout the facility to legacy and reinforce patronage to the other hotel/conference/banquet/restaurant/ performing arts/fitness center services.
+The museum is unique to the region and will be well identified by state and county tourist attractions, reinforcing Powhatan Point's destination theme.